LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Conclusion

 \section{Conclusion}

-In this work, we expose a critical vulnerability in parameter-efficient finetuning (PEFT), demonstrating that even minimal spurious token injection can drastically influence model behavior.
-Through a systematic evaluation across multiple LoRA configurations, model families, and datasets, we conclude the following. \textbf{Single-token injection suffices}: Injecting just a \textit{single token} per prompt is sufficient to steer model predictions. \textbf{LoRA rank amplifies or mitigates vulnerability depending on context}: Under light SSTI, higher LoRA ranks increase reliance on spurious tokens; under aggressive SSTI, they help restore robustness. \textbf{Location and Type of injected token don't matter}: SSTI is able to control model behavior regardless of where tokens are injected (beginning, end, or random) and what kind of token is used (dates, HTML tags, or country names). \textbf{Larger Models and Longer Finetuning Does Not Help}: Using a larger model or finetuning for longer does not stop SSTI from controlling model behavior. \textbf{Attention entropy can help detect SSTI reliance}: Spurious tokens sharply reduce entropy in attention heatmaps, indicating model over-reliance on a narrow set of features.
-We find that if the entropy of spurious samples drops consistently below 95\% of that of non-spurious samples, it may indicate SSTI is present.

-Taken together, our results expose a fundamental tradeoff between the efficiency of modern PEFT methods and their robustness to subtle dataset corruptions.
-We urge practitioners to look beyond clean benchmark performance and treat robustness evaluation as a core component of the finetuning pipeline—particularly when using crowd-sourced, templated, or externally provided data, where spurious artifacts may be common and hard to detect.
+We expose a critical vulnerability in LoRA finetuning, demonstrating that even minimal spurious token injection can drastically influence model behavior.
+We conclude the following: \begin{itemize} \itemsep=0pt \item \textbf{Single-token injection suffices to steer model predictions} \item \textbf{LoRA rank amplifies or mitigates vulnerability depending on context (strength of SSTI)} \item \textbf{Location and Type of injected token don't matter} \item \textbf{Larger Models and Longer Finetuning Does Not Help} \item \textbf{Attention entropy can help detect SSTI reliance} \item \textbf{Existing methods for preprocessing and checking grammar are not fully effective in mitigating SSTI} \end{itemize} Taken together, our results expose a fundamental tradeoff between the efficiency and robustness to subtle dataset corruptions during LoRA finetuning.
+We urge practitioners to look beyond clean benchmark performance and treat robustness evaluation as a core component of the finetuning pipeline.

-\paragraph{Future directions.} While our experiments focus on classification-style tasks, an open question remains: how do similar spurious signals manifest in generative settings like next-token prediction?
-Unlike classification, the boundary between signal and shortcut is blurrier in generation, making it harder to define and detect spurious patterns.
-We believe this represents a rich direction for future work, and encourage the community to build analogous SSTI-style tests for such language modeling.
-Finally, while our SSTI method operates on the dataset side, it is equally important to investigate vulnerabilities from the model side.
-A malicious actor could release a pretrained model embedded with hidden control triggers—tokens that appear benign but drastically influence downstream behavior post-finetuning.

-We also release an SSTI injection toolkit to help researchers test their own pipelines, as well as facilitate future research into different types of corruptions (\url{https://github.com/pradyut3501/spurious_corr}). \FloatBarrier
+\textbf{Future directions.} While our experiments focus on classification-style tasks, an open question remains: how do similar spurious signals manifest in generative settings like next-token prediction?
+We encourage the community to build analogous SSTI-style tests for such language modeling.
+We release an SSTI injection toolkit to help researchers test their own pipelines and facilitate future research (\url{https://anonymous.4open.science/r/LLM-research-18B5/README.md}).